 Every gardener needs access to a calendar.
 Many people swear by the Farmer’s Almanac.
-The land grant university in your state probably has an online calendar or planting guide accessible through their extension office.
-Here’s an example: Missouri Besides informational calendars, gardening journals to help a gardener plan, observe, and record the garden’s yearly activities are a thoughtful offering.
+The land grant university in your state probably has an online calendar or a planting guide accessible through their extension office.
+For instance, the University of Missouri offers informational calendars and gardening journals help gardeners plan, observe, and record the garden’s yearly activities.

-Apps are popular and several are designed to help you know when to plant and to help you choose plants that will suit your garden space.
+Apps for planting are designed to help you figure out when to plant and to help you choose plants that will suit your garden space.
 Apps can even help you imagine what your designed space will look like through the season.
 You could give your gardener a gift certificate for the app store to round out a gift.

-Remember, gardening not only produces beauty and food, but health and well-being in a gardening friend.
-What better gift could you give someone in the holiday season?
+Remember, gardening not only produces beauty and food, but health and well-being within a gardening friend.
+What better gift could you give someone?